What is mania?

 Take the first step – if you're experiencing extreme moods, talk to someone you like and trust, like a teacher, relative, counsellor or friend.

 Both mania and bipolar disorder can be easily treated.
-You might be offered medication or therapy, including cognitive behaviour therapy (CBT).
+You might be offered medication or therapy, including cognitive behavioural therapy (CBT).

 You may be asked to keep a mood diary to help you keep track of any patterns in your mood and triggers like alcohol or stress.